She sat a small orange on my desk with the words, “Here’s a happy for you”, and kept on walking.

 I stopped working and sat for a moment as I breathed in those words, “Here’s a happy for you”.
 Did my sweet friend know how much my heart longed for happy?

 I peeled the orange and tasted the sweet, tangy juiciness and the deep parts of me settled down in that space.
-A heart heavy, begin to feel a little lighter.
-Was I THAT worn down and empty?
+A heavy heart, begin to feel a little lighter.
+Was I that worn down and empty?
 If I was, how could a simple orange and a five little words move me?

 The orange tasted lovely, a smile began to emerge from the inside.
 I needed a “happy” busting into my normal routine where I felt stuck and stale.
 I needed reminding of the sweetness of friendship, the treasure of thinking of others, and the beauty of the simple things in life.

 Having not grown up in the South the term, “Here’s a happy” caught me off guard the first time I heard someone use the phrase.

 The words are like a trumpet blowing and proclaiming happiness in the act of giving.
 It sets the receiver up to experience “happy”, simply because “happy” has been spoken forth.
 Oh, how we must learn to speak into our future what we want to see, not what we are seeing.
 Speak it in prayer, speak it over ourselves, and speak it over others.

 Voice the future you want to see, not what you are seeing.